Tips for Writing a Great Application

 For more details, see our complete Work Samples Guidelines.

 The artist statement is your opportunity to provide panelists with more detail about your vision as an artist and the trajectory of your artistic career.
 Panelists will consider your artist statement when evaluating your project’s Artistic Merit and Potential Impact (on your career).

 While artist statements will be unique to each artist, a three-part structure that works well for many artists is:

 - How would you describe the aesthetic and style of your work (tone, overarching themes)?

 - How would you describe your current body of work (in terms of medium, subject matter, the specific ways it addresses larger themes in your work)?

 - What is your vision (the impact you hope to have with your art, where you want to go as an artist)?

 Visual artists may be familiar with, and wish to use, the format developed by the Art Dealers Association of America.
-This Artist Bio/Statement Guidelines document, provided by the Dayton Visual Arts Center, explains the format and includes links to other helpful resources and examples.
+This Artist Bio/Statement Guidelines document, provided by The Contemporary Dayton (formerly DVAC), explains the format and includes links to other helpful resources and examples.